Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 I am building:

 - a story engine
-- a world context
+- a world framework
 - a behavioral system
 - a relationship framework
-- a set of protections against generic model drift
+- safeguards against predictable model drift

 I am less interested in describing the character.

-I am more interested in understanding the decision-making process that produces the character's behavior inside a specific world and a specific relationship dynamic.
+I am more interested in understanding the decision-making process that produces the character's behavior within a specific world and a specific relationship dynamic.

-Once that process is stable, the writing becomes much easier.
+Once that process is stable, writing the script becomes much easier.